Tuesday, November 24, 2015

 A thinking man's Diablo!

-We are a wizard who has been asked to help another wizard that's in a spot of bother.
+We are a wizard who has been asked to help another in a spot of bother.
 He is called Mordamir and somehow thinks your name is Dunric, which it isn't.
 Will you still help him?
 Of course, you will, even though we later find out this means exploring creepy dungeons infested with hideous nasties intent on your demise.

 Are you still feeling brave?
 Stop.
 Don't lie.
-Be absolutely sure before accepting the challenge of this brutal adventure.
-Okay, you're still here.
-Then it's time for clean underwear as we venture forth into the realms of myth, sorcery, and brutal violence.
-Let's check out a few screenshots of the sinister troubles that lay ahead...
+Be absolutely sure before accepting the challenge this brutal adventure offers.
+If you're still here, then it's time for clean underwear as we venture forth into the realms of myth, sorcery, and cruelty.
+(Some of you might be laughing at my obvious overreaction?
+Tut...Tut...Tut)

 Do you think it's safe walking around down here?
 Well, you shouldn't!!